tldr-pages/tldr/pages/common/ugrep.md

 `ugrep "{{search_pattern}}"`

-- Search a specific file or search all files in the specified directory, showing line numbers of matches:
+- Search in a specific file or in all files in a specific directory, showing line numbers of matches:

 `ugrep --line-number "{{search_pattern}}" {{path/to/file_or_directory}}`